13 Brands That Give Back For An Ethical Shopping High

 Who Gives A Crap’s business model is based on toilets, or rather building them.

-If you want to hear more about this brand, check out The Sustainable Jungle Podcast episode, where we interviewed Simon Griffiths (one of the co-founders).
+If you want to hear more about this brand that gives back to the community, check out The Sustainable Jungle Podcast episode, where we interviewed co-founder Simon Griffiths.

 About Elvis & Kresse

-Elvis & Kresse expresses luxury and a love for our planet with their range of ethical and sustainable handbags.
+They express both luxury and a love for our planet with their range of sustainable wallets, backpacks, briefcases, laptop sleeves, belts, and more.

 Elvis & Kresse’s Community & Charitable Initiatives